AttorneyOnline/docs/docs/authoring/characters/Overview.md

 - `realization` (optional): specifies custom realization sound to be played; must be located in `base/sound/general`.

 - `scaling` (optional): specifies the scaling resampler used.
-It's recommended to use `fast` for any pixelated characters and `smooth` for HD-resolution characters.
-Please note that in 2.9.1, a global default setting was added that will automatically apply one of these scaling options if it is not specified in the `char.ini`.
+If not specified the resizing mode is adjusted automatically depending on the image and theme.

 #### `[Options2]` etc (optional)
 You may optionally define up to 4 extra `[Options]` with limited settings available - as of 2.10.2, only `showname` and `blips` may be overridden in this manner: